JavaScript Advance Interview Questions & Answers

 emp2.empName ==> undefined // surprise…

-Output of emp2.empName is undefined. new operator actually runs constructor code whereas object.create will not execute constructor code.
+The output of emp2.empName is undefined. new operator actually runs the constructor code whereas object.create will not execute the constructor code.

-What will happen if we create object without new keyword?
+What will happen if we create an object without a new keyword?

-When we create an object with new keyword – this represent to that particular function but when creating without new keyword, this represent to window scope.
+When we create an object with a new keyword – this represents that particular function but when creating without a new keyword, this represents to window scope.

 function Employee() {